 - Forcing workers to work in unsafe weather conditions, including thunderstorms

-By committing these or other actions, a construction worker could suffer devastating injuries.
+A construction worker could suffer devastating injuries by committing these or other actions.
 Fortunately, New York labor law protects construction workers in this situation.

 Failure to Protect Construction Workers

-Many construction companies, due to high costs, are not providing proper safety measures and procedures to protect construction workers from injuries.
+Due to high costs, many construction companies are not providing proper safety measures and procedures to protect construction workers from injuries.
 As OSHA makes clear, employers are responsible for the safety and health of their employees and for ensuring a safe workplace.

-Fortunately in New York, we have labor laws that protect construction workers.
-Section 1.7 of the Industrial Code in the State of New York protects construction workers in circumstances when they are injured due to slipping and tripping hazards.
+Fortunately, in New York, we have labor laws that protect construction workers.
+Section 1.7 of the Industrial Code in the State of New York protects construction workers when injured due to slipping and tripping hazards.

 These accidents may occur during the course of normal construction work.
-Snow and ice buildup doesn’t stop the work from occurring and many workers may need to walk on slippery pavement in order to complete their work.
-Workers may also need to remove snow and ice from construction sites so that they can continue their work.
-Walkways and passageways on construction sites should be kept clear of ice and snow so workers can do their jobs safely.
+Snow and ice buildup don’t stop the work from occurring, and many workers may need to walk on slippery pavement to complete their work.
+Workers may also need to remove snow and ice from construction sites to continue their work.
+Walkways and passageways on construction sites should be clear of ice and snow so workers can do their jobs safely.